mmistakes/made-mistakes-jekyll/_posts/2013-06-14-lovesweetsex-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @lovesweetsex"
+title: "Blanket party with puppy"
 description: "PaperFaces portrait of @lovesweetsex drawn with Paper by 53 on an iPad."
 image: paperfaces-lovesweetsex-twitter-lg
 thumb: paperfaces-lovesweetsex-twitter-150.jpg